ncarandini/BlazorNasaImages/README.md

 # BlazorNasaImages
-A sample Blazor app that fetches the Nasa Astronomy Picture of the Day.
+A sample Blazor app that use the Open Data Nasa APIs to fetch images from the Nasa Astronomy Picture of the Day service.

 ### Points of interest
 1. Simple dinamic page layout change with a one-way binding to a boolean field and two components:

 ```